Membership

 MEMBERSHIP PROCESS

-Most churches have a simple but somewhat formal process to become a member.
+Most churches have a simple but somewhat formal process for becoming a member.
 There are a couple of reasons why a formal process is necessary.
-The first is that the church is not only a spiritual family, it’s also a legal body.
+The first is that the church is not only a spiritual family, but it’s also a legal body.
 Our church is a federally incorporated non-profit organization, and its members vote and provide a layer of accountability regarding the church’s budget and major decisions.
 Also, the membership process confirms whether a person shares the same basic beliefs as the church.
-In our church, that involves: attending a membership class and filling out a one-page form, having an interview with an elder & finalization by our leadership team.
+In our church, that involves: attending a membership class and filling out a one-page form, having an interview with an elder, and finally, finalization by our leadership team.

 There are some basic questions that are typically asked during the membership class: